Almost sharp global wellposedness and scattering for the defocusing conformal wave equation on the hyperbolic space: Global Well-posedness and Scattering when

-The equation (\ref{eq:nlw}) is $H^\frac{1}{2}$ critical.
-However, the initial value (\ref{IVP}) lies below $H^1$, which leaves us no energy or other known conserved quantity which controls $H^\frac{1}{2} \times H^{-\frac{1}{2}}$ norm.
-Thus, we employ the Fourier truncation method as stated below. \begin{prop} Given initial value problem (\ref{eq:nlw}),(\ref{IVP}), we split the initial data into a high frequency small piece and a smoother large piece, in the following sense: for some $s>0$,
+Since the initial data (\ref{IVP}) lies below $H^1$, we are left with no energy or other known conserved quantity that controls $H^\frac{1}{2} \times H^{-\frac{1}{2}}$ norm.
+To counter this difficulty, we smooth up the initial data and evolve it under a perturbed NLW equation in a way such that the global wellposedness of the original solution u is equivalent to that of the perturbed solution.
+In the following Proposition, we state the mechanism of Fourier truncation method. \begin{prop} Given initial value problem (\ref{eq:nlw}),(\ref{IVP}), we split the initial data into a high frequency small piece and a smoother large piece, in the following sense: for some $s>0$,

 where $(\omega_0,\omega_1)$ is the high frequency piece defined by

 and $(v_0,v_1)$ is the low frequency piece defined by